Archive Why One District Leader Chooses CommonLit's Interim Assessments

 The CommonLit team responded to our request for individual student reports which are really helpful because we have data chats with the students individually.
 The kids look at the standards they did well on, the standards they need more work on, and then they set a target.
 The reports that your team sent to us have been really helpful for having these individual data chats.

-Rob: How has your team used CommonLit’s digital library and interim assessments in tandem to support student learning this school year?
+Rob: How has your team used CommonLit’s digital library and benchmark assessments in tandem to support student learning this school year?

 Terri: When we see that there is a standard that a whole class didn’t do well on, we’ll go into CommonLit looking for a text and use the feature of filtering by standard, and we’ll find a text that we don’t use in our curriculum.
 After we’ve done some reteaching, then we’ll go back and we’ll use that CommonLit text to see how students do on that standard.